 Students who fail to make satisfactory progress toward the required deadlines, who have dropped out of the program for any reason, or who have failed to return from an official Leave of Absence will be dismissed from the program.
 Students may apply for readmission.
 Depending upon the time and circumstances, the procedure for readmission may require a complete application, including a new personal statement of interest in the program, Two (2) letters of recommendation are required for an MA program and three (3) letters of recommendation for a PhD program.
 A complete set of current transcripts.
 In considering the readmission request, faculty will evaluate previous coursework, clinical/field/practicum/internship work, and other activities both in and out of the program.
-If the student is readmitted, the faculty may recommend redoing any or all of the time away from the program and the circumstances for leaving the program.
+If the student is readmitted, the faculty may recommend redoing any or all of the student's coursework and clinical/field/practicum/internship work depending on the length of the time away from the program and the circumstances for leaving the program.
 There is no guarantee of readmission.